yarokon/feedback-api-examples/examples/gatsby-with-sdk/README.md

 ## Integration

 ### Custom hook
-Lets integrate FeedbackAPI to our blog.
+Lets integrate `Feedback API` to our blog.
 Create custom hook `useFeedbackApi` in `src/hooks/useFeedbackApi`.
 In this hook we will use SDK.

-Install sdk:
+Install SDK:

 ```
 npm i blips-and-chitz-feedback-api-sdk